Easy Homemade Ghee Recipe

 How to Make Homemade Ghee

-- Cut butter into chunks and add to a heavy-bottom sauce pot.
+Cut your butter into manageable cubes and add to a heavy-bottomed sauce pot.

-- Turn the heat to low and allow the butter to melt.
+Turn the heat to low to allow the butter to melt, but to avoid scorching.

-- After the butter has melted, wait until a foam or layer builds on top of the liquid and gently skim from the top using a large spoon.
+After the butter has melted, wait for a foam to build up on top of the liquid.
+Gently skim this from the top of your clarified butter using a spoon.

-- Check the ghee as it cooks looking at the layer of milk solids on the bottom of the pot.
-The lighter the layer on the bottom, the milder the ghee.
-The darker, the nuttier the flavor.
+As the ghee cooks, notice the layer of milk solids on the bottom of the pot – the lighter the layer on the bottom, the milder the ghee.
+The darker the milk solids become, the nuttier the flavor of the finished product will be.

-- Label your jar and allow it to cool.
-When cool, refrigerate until needed.
+Once strained, label your jar and allow it to cool.
+When cool, I like to keep in the refrigerator until it’s needed.

 Easy Homemade Ghee Recipe